otidev/kuben/docs/FileFormat.md

 ## Loading data from .kuben files

-Loading data from .kuben is simple; here's an example written in C:
+Loading data from a .kuben file is simple; here's an example written in C:

 ```
 #include <stdio.h>